 Medicare beneficiaries with high incomes pay more for their Part B and prescription drug plan premiums.
 I know, I know, nobody likes it – neither do we!
 Having seen many hundreds of clients in this boat, I want to share what you can do about it.
-It’s called a Request for Reconsideration.
+It’s called a Request for Reconsideration or IRMAA appeal.
 You can use to appeal a higher Medicare Part B premium.
-(This post has been updated in 2018).
+(This post has been updated for 2019).

 Social Security determines what you will pay based on your modified adjusted gross income (MAGI) as reported to the IRS.
 If you owe a higher premium, Social Security calls this your “income-related monthly adjustment amount” or IRMAA.
 It will be deducted from your Social Security income check.
 If you are not taking income benefits yet, it will be billed to you.

 A Request for Reconsideration is a petition that you can file with Social Security to reduce your Part B premium if you feel there is a compelling reason why you should NOT pay this higher premium.

 Before we get to that, let’s take a look at what’s included in the calculation of your premium.

 Your MAGI amount is made up of your total adjusted gross income plus any tax-exempt interest income.
 These are line items 37 and 8b, respectively, on your IRS Form 1040, so if you are unsure of your MAGI, you can easily look this up in your tax return records.